jounile/blog/_posts/2019-05-06-arkit-sumerian.markdown

 <img src="https://s3.eu-central-1.amazonaws.com/jounileino.com-images/arkit-sumerian/Photo+19-05-2019%2C+0.16.47.jpg" width="" height="">

-Look around and you should see other content you placed on the scene in Sumerian.
+Look around through the iPhone camera and you should see other content you placed on the scene in Sumerian.

 <img src="https://s3.eu-central-1.amazonaws.com/jounileino.com-images/arkit-sumerian/Photo+19-05-2019%2C+0.05.56.jpg" width="50%" height="50%">

+Creepy no?

-Your scene items get augmented into the scene you are currently.
+Your scene items get augmented into the scene you are currently in.
 <img src="https://s3.eu-central-1.amazonaws.com/jounileino.com-images/arkit-sumerian/Photo+19-05-2019%2C+0.17.49.jpg" width="" height="">

 For example here the lamps are placed in the ceiling.